-View all our recommendations for access control systems on our best picks page.
+To see all our recommendations for access control systems, see our best picks page.

-The Mobile Pass is Brivo's main product, but you can integrate other security measures, such as cameras and biometrics as well.
-In addition to Brivo's door locks, you can integrate traditional door readers and credentials from other companies as well.
-(You can find a list of compatible hardware on the company's website.)
+Onair Pass is Brivo's main product, but you can integrate other security measures, such as cameras and biometrics, through Brivo's authorized partner system.
+You can also use Brivo's door locks along with traditional door readers and credentials from other companies.
+(There is a list of compatible hardware on the company's website.)

 Brivo's interface operates primarily over the cloud, allowing you to access your system from any web browser or smart device connected to the internet.
-With your control access system, you receive an unlimited event history, and if you also install Brivo's video surveillance, you can review footage of specific events going back one year.
-Brivo also offers an on-site server that stores 10 million events.
+With this control access system, there’s an unlimited event history, and if you also install Brivo's video surveillance, you can review footage of specific events going back one year.
+Brivo also offers an onsite server that stores 10 million events.

-Mobile access is the main draw to this system, allowing you to manage your system from your phone.
-If someone such as a maintenance person needs access to your business on the weekend, you can view a live video feed to confirm it's them, then unlock the door and continue monitoring them, all on your phone.
+Mobile access is the main benefit of this system, allowing you to manage your system from your phone.
+If someone, such as a maintenance person, needs access to your business on the weekend, you can view a live video feed to confirm it's them, then unlock the door and continue monitoring them, all remotely from your phone.

-Brivo's building access control can be installed for up to 1,000 doors.
-It can handle an unlimited number of users; however, you must purchase licenses for each employee's phone to work with the system.
+Brivo's building access control can be installed for up to 1,000 doors and can handle an unlimited number of users; however, you must purchase licenses for each employee's phone to work with the system.

-Because the only necessary hardware is the door control boxes and locks, Brivo is one of the easiest systems to install on your own, with installation manuals available on the company website.
-However, if you would prefer to have the equipment installed professionally, Brivo works with third-party services to install the equipment for you as well.
+Because the only necessary hardware is the door control boxes and locks, Brivo is one of the easiest systems to install on your own, and installation manuals are available on the company website.
+However, if you would prefer to have the equipment installed professionally, Brivo works with third-party services to install the equipment.
+Brivo also offers consultations upon request.

-Editor's Note: Looking for an access control system for your business?
-Click the Compare Quotes button below to have our sister site Buyer Zone connect you with vendors that can help.
+Editor's note: Looking for an access control system for your business?
+Fill out the questionnaire below to have our vendor partners contact you about your needs.